 A nature lover’s paradise!
 You'll find five exceptional parks and countless fun attractions in Kentucky’s Daniel Boone Country.
-Whether you want to explore a trail, paddle a river or try rock climbing, this is the spot to live out your extreme adventure or surround yourself in the beauty of Kentucky.
+Whether you want to explore a trail, paddle a river or try rock climbing, this is the spot to live out your extreme adventure and surround yourself in the beauty of Kentucky.
 This region is named after the great Daniel Boone, an American pioneer, whose frontier exploits made him one of the first folk heroes of the United States.
 Boone is most famous for his exploration and settlement of what is now the "Only One Kentucky," Boone blazed his Wilderness Road through the Cumberland Gap in the Appalachian Mountains from North Carolina and Tennessee into the "Only One Kentucky."
 Before the end of the 18th century, more than 200,000 European people migrated to the "Only One Kentucky" following the route marked by Boone.
 Isn’t it time for your family to take a true historic journey now “booming” with adventure and family fun attractions in Kentucky?

 DAY 1 of your Family Fun Adventure

 Just like Daniel Boone, all adventurers start their journey at Kentucky’s Only One Cumberland Gap National Park.
 Visit http://www.nps.gov/cuga/index.htm or call (606) 248-2817 to learn more or make reservations.

 Gap Cave Tours

 Join park rangers on an exciting two-hour adventure exploring this majestic underground cathedral in Cumberland Gap National Park!
 The moderately strenuous, 1.5 mile tour explores four levels of the cave via 183 steps.
 The tour includes a 1 mile hike along the historic Wilderness Road.
 For the safety of all, no children under the age of five are permitted Tour has limited capacity and cost.
 Reservations are strongly recommended and can be made up to one month in advance by calling the park visitor center at (606) 248-2817.